 Prior to applying for a graduate-level degree, RNs are typically required to have a minimum of two years of clinical experience in hospitals or medical institutions with high-risk newborns—generally a Level II, III, or even IV setting.
 RNs may then pursue a master of science in nursing (MSN) or a doctor of nursing practice (DNP) with a specialization in neonatal nursing.
 Upon completion of a graduate degree, candidates may be qualified to sit for exams and become board-certified NNPs through the National Certification Corporation and all state NP credentialing entities (e.g., Boards of Nursing).

 The existence of “full practice authority”—i.e., the ability of NPs to work to the utmost extent of their education and credentialing, especially as it relates to prescriptive abilities and professional independence—varies widely by region.

-In 2016, healthcare providers are on the frontlines of immense innovation and growth.
+Nowadays, healthcare providers are on the frontlines of immense innovation and growth.
 Nurse practitioners welcome great change in the form of skyrocketing salaries and increased autonomy.
 Healthcare reform, while still in its infancy, is turning arcane delivery philosophies into unprecedented care models that improve outcomes, increase efficiency, and reduce costs.
 The health technology industry, now worth billions of dollars, continues to develop ever-shocking inventions that were in the realm of science fiction only a few years ago.